Proudly supported by the Born Free Foundation

 LIVE Where & when?

-Artist John Dyer and musician Martha-Lilly Dyer will travel to Kenya in 2022 (Covid-19 allowing) to visit the Maasai communities living around Amboseli National Park, before travelling north to Meru National Park, a key landmark in the Born Free story and the resting place of Elsa the Lioness.
+Artist John Dyer will travel to Kenya in February 2023 (Covid-19 allowing) to visit the Maasai communities living around Amboseli National Park, before travelling north to Meru National Park, a key landmark in the Born Free story and the resting place of Elsa the Lioness.

 Working with local artists and guided by Born Free’s education team we will work with community members and local school children in both locations to create some truly unique works of art.
 We also hope to glimpse some of the wild animals that call Kenya home, including the last two northern white rhino left on earth.